Keyboard shortcuts

 Choosing a filesystem for a new host

 • ext4 — the default.
 Simple, proven, zero configuration.
-Used on 11 of 14 hosts.
+Used on most hosts.

 • btrfs — when you want transparent zstd compression (saves ~25% on /nix/store) or snapshot support.
 Use the @root + @nix subvolume layout to keep snapshots lightweight.
 See btrfs.md for details.